Hepatitis B Foundation: Operations

 The Hepatitis B Foundation is a nonprofit organization that provides resources and information about hepatitis B, engages in public health outreach campaigns, and leads public policy initiatives.
 Their website acts as a resource for patients, the medical community, and general public to learn about the diagnosis and treatment of hepatitis B. Patient-centered support groups and trained counselors can be found on their website.

 For the medical community, the Hepatitis B Foundation organizes the International HBV Scientific Meeting annually for scientists discuss to new discoveries in hepatitis B research.
 The organization is also actively involved in policy-making, helping ensure hepatitis B is a health priority at the local and federal level.

 The Baruch S. Blumberg Institute was established in 2003 by the Hepatitis B Foundation to conduct focused biomedical research on hepatitis B. Originally known as the Institute of Hepatitis and Virus Research, it was renamed in 2013 to honor its late co-founder and discoverer of the hepatitis B virus, Baruch S. Blumberg.

 In 2006, the Hepatitis B Foundation opened its first research facility on Delaware Valley College's campus to house the Baruch S. Blumberg Institute.
 This research facility was recognized by the state as a Pennsylvania Keystone Innovation Zone.
 The same year, the foundation built a research center to accommodate its expanding activities.
 This new center, called the Pennsylvania Biotechnology Center, presently acts as the headquarters for the Hepatitis B Foundation and Baruch S. Blumberg Institute.
 The Hepatitis B Foundation's biotechnology center has created over 700 jobs and brought in more than $1.8 billion to the Bucks County economic region between 2013 and 2015.

 In 2017, the foundation secured a $13 million grant to expand its Pennsylvania Biotechnology Center by 47,000 square feet, added 100 new jobs to its research facility.
 Each year, the Hepatitis B Foundation awards the Baruch S. Blumberg Prize for contributions to hepatitis research.

+The foundation partnered with HepVu and the National Viral Hepatitis Roundtable to conduct research on the consequences of delaying the HBV vaccine at birth.
+In December 2025 the findings from the study were shared with the public.
+The data showed that even with small delays in the vaccine will lead to substantially more infections.
+A week prior, the United States CDC's advisory committee announced they would soon be voting on whether or not to eliminate or delay the newborn dose.